LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 ```

 That makes sense and it appears to work.
-If your user wants to know for sure, they can
+If your users want to know for sure, they can
-search for documentation, as you would for any other function.
+search for documentation, as they would for any other function.

 ```python
 >>> help(add_two_numbers)